 - Low-quality click conversions: Conversions that originate from low-quality clicks.

 - Low-quality click rate (%): The number of low-quality clicks, divided by the total number of clicks.

 - Low-quality clicks: Clicks that exhibit a low likelihood of commercial intent and for which customers are not billed.

 After you run a report, you can customize its layout by rearranging the attributes and performance statistics or by filtering out unwanted data.

 Much like click-through rate is a percentage of impressions resulting in a click, conversion rate is the percentage of ad clicks that result in a conversion; for example, a purchase or a registration.
 A sudden change in your conversion rate could mean an increase in low-quality and invalid clicks.
-Using conversion tracking and Bing Ads Universal Event Tracking makes it possible to analyze the number of clicks your ads are getting and the number of conversions being generated.
+Using conversion tracking and Microsoft Advertising Universal Event Tracking makes it possible to analyze the number of clicks your ads are getting and the number of conversions being generated.